How do you react when things don’t go according to plan?

 To a great extent, our personality determines how we deal with stress in our lives, but here are 5 things to help keep your stress under control:

 Do you get enough sleep?
 I doubt it, it’s becoming increasingly more common for folks to exist on less than 6 hours of sleep a night.
 The old rule of thumb is at least 8hrs/night.

 Sleep is so incredibly important, not just to rest our bodies, but to rejuvenate our minds.
-“Tired” and “cranky” absolutely go hand in hand, so avoid waking up on the wrong side of the bed by getting adequate sleep each night.
+“Tired” and “cranky” absolutely go hand in hand, avoid waking up on the wrong side of the bed by getting adequate sleep each night.
 Don’t use your bedroom to watch the news or finish up work from the office.
 Instead, make your place of rest a place to relax and escape the day.
 Have a hot cup of tea, take a warm bath, or read a paperback (not an eReader with a back-lit screen that will mess with your circadian rhythms) to help you unwind.